writethedocs/www/docs/organizer-guide/meetups/livestreaming-meetups.rst

 This section assumes you have already requested and received access to the YouTube channel.

 1. Sign in to `YouTube Studio <http://studio.youtube.com/>`_
-2. Follow the appropriate instructions to upload your recorded Meetup presentation.
+2. Follow the appropriate instructions for your device and system to upload your recorded Meetup presentation.
    Checkout how to  `Upload videos in YouTube Studio <https://support.google.com/youtube/answer/57407?hl=en&co=GENIE.Platform%3DDesktop>`_.
 3. Add your recording to the **Meetup recordings** playlist.
 4. Fill out the description and metadata to make your recording findable.